notchuaz/culvert-bot/README.md

     * __Usage:__ Similar to the previous command, except will only remove one entry.
 * `/culvert add_one [name][date][score]` -> Adds a culvert score-date pair for a specified member.
     * __Usage:__ Use just in case a score needs to be added manually.
+* `/culvert changes` -> Displays the top 5 members with the largest improvement from their previous PR this week.

 ### Public Commands
-* `/search [name]` -> Returns a generated graph and history of culvert scores for the specified member.
+* `/saga [name]` -> Returns a generated graph and history of culvert scores for the specified member.
 The scores are sorted from most recent to earliest.
-* `/search [date]` -> Returns the logged culvert scores on a specified date sorted from highest to lowest.
+* `/saga [date]` -> Returns the logged culvert scores on a specified date sorted from highest to lowest.
-* `/search [class]` -> Returns the most recent culvert scores logged for a specific class.
+* `/saga [class]` -> Returns the most recent culvert scores logged for a specific class.